macder/medusa-fulfillment-shippo/README.md

 New fulfillments create orders in Shippo.

-Endpoint to retrieve Shippo orders using a Medusa fulfillment ID
+Endpoints to retrieve Shippo orders and packaging slips using a Medusa fulfillment ID

 ## Getting started